Compressing Hypergraphs using Suffix Sorting: HyperCSA

 \subsection{Construction}

-We begin with outlining the three major steps involved in constructing HyperCSA.
-First, because we use a CSA as the main component to compress a hypergraph $G$, we encode $G$ as a string $T$.
+The outline of HyperCSA's construction is as follows: First, because we use a CSA as the main component to compress the hypergraph $G$, we encode $G$ as a string $T$.
 Second, we build the CSA for $T$.
-Third, we adjust $\Psi$ to ensures that repeated applications of $\Psi$ cycles within the same edge $e \in E_G$.
-This way, each edge has its own cycle in $\Psi$.
+Third, we adjust $\Psi$ such that each edge $e \in E_G$ has its own cycle in $\Psi$.
+This way, repeated applications of $\Psi$ stay within $e$ and we get $e$ by traversing through its cycle.